Assistant Head Coach/Offensive Coordinator/Offensive Line Coach

-Aric Williams, a former all-Pac-10 selection for Oregon State University, joined the Vandals prior to the 2015 season as the cornerbacks coach.
+Williams, a former All-Pac-10 selection for Oregon State, joined the Vandals prior to the 2015 season as the cornerbacks coach.

-“Aric was a great player at Oregon State,” Idaho coach Paul Petrino said.
-“He will be a great recruiter for us in southern California.
-He is one of the top young coaches in college football.”
+"Aric was a great player at Oregon State," Idaho head coach Paul Petrino said when he brough Williams onto his staff.
+"He will be a great recruiter for us in southern California.
+He is on of the top young coaches in college football."

-Williams comes to Idaho from the University of Montana, where he spent five years as the Grizzlies’ cornerbacks coach.
-His player consistently were among the Big Sky’s best and in 2010 and 2011 Trumaine Johnson was a multiple All-American selection as well as a first-team all-conference choice and a third-round NFL pick.
+Williams came to Idaho from the University of Montana, where he spent five years as teh Grizzlies' cornerbacks coach.
+His players consistently were among the Big Sky's best and in 2010 and 2011 Trumain Johnson was a multiple All-American selection as well as a first team All-Conference choice and a third-round NFL pick.

 Williams' coaching success mirrors the successes he had as a player.

 Following his playing days at OSU, he played for the Philadelphia Eagles for a season (2005), and then played in NFL Europe for the Cologne Centurions (2006).
-After that he played two seasons of Arena Football for the Philadelphia Soul (2007) and Arizona Rattlers (2008).
+After that he played two season in the AFL for the Philadelphia Soul (2007) and Arizona Rattlers (2008).

-He then turned his attention to coaching.
-He spend one season as an assistant at his high school alma mater, Diamond Bar.
+He then turned is attention to coaching.
+He spent two seasons as an assistant at his high school alma mater, Diamond Bar.
 From there, he headed to Arizona State where he oversaw defensive quality control and assisted with cornerbacks and special teams.

-Williams earned his B.A. degree at OSU in fine arts with an emphasis in graphic design in 2005.
+Williams earned his B.A. degree at OSU in fine arts with an emphasis in graphic design.